emrecoban/3Words/README.md

 # 3Words
 3Words is a social network project, programmed in both Classic ASP and PHP.
 The first release was published in 2012.
 The users can write 3 words about themself on their profiles each other in 3Words.
 The PHP version is better than the ASP version.
+It is not responsive unfortunately.

 ## PHP Version